 Other cities had recently updated their zoning and land use regulations and were able to convince governors to align their states’ designated Opportunity Zones with priority areas under those updates.

-In Alabama, Birmingham Mayor Randall Woodfin has been one of the more prominent Opportunity Zone boosters, announcing the Birmingham Inclusive Growth initiative in April, which is now live.
+In Alabama, Birmingham Mayor Randall Woodfin has been one of the more prominent Opportunity Zone boosters, announcing the Birmingham Inclusive Growth initiative in April.
 There are 24 Opportunity Zones in Birmingham, touching 77 out of the city’s 99 neighborhoods.
 Similar to the Erie campaign, the platform intends to identify and fund Opportunity Zone projects that offer goods and services needed by communities.

 Alabama, Oregon, Minnesota and Louisiana, as well as the cities of Atlanta, Cleveland and Akron are all also listing projects on The Opportunity Exchange, a Cleveland-based startup seeking to become a curated national hub for “high-impact” Opportunity Zone projects.